dylanflesch/website/_posts/2020-05-15-music-genre-systems.markdown

 # MusicMap
 [MusicMap.Info](https://musicmap.info/)
 <IFRAME WIDTH="1000" HEIGHT="700" FRAMEBORDER="0" SRC="https://app.smartsheet.com/b/publish?EQBCT=54cdee1b21714bceb2e140d2dd46c078"></IFRAME>
+# Analysis and Litmus Tests
+Numbers of distinct terms: 337
+Number of terms: 476 (includes repeated terms at different levels or under different parents)
+Levels of hierarchy (depth of terms): 5
+#### Information about included terms
+Variant terms: Sort of, some of the genres or genre groupings appear to "Lounge / Exotica / Space Age Pop" for instance Broader terms: Yes
+Narrower terms: Yes
+Related terms: No
+Equivalent terms (in other systems): No
+Descriptions: Yes
+Scope notes: No
+Places of origin: No, though it's in some descriptions and embedded within some genre terms and categories
+Inception dates: No
+Sources of term: No
+Examplary/canon artists, works or recordings: Yes, exemplary artists, albums and/or songs for many genres
+Popularity: No
 <p>&nbsp;</p>
 # Continuum Encyclopedia of Popular Music of the World
 [12 Volume Bloomsbury Encyclopedia Set](https://www.bloomsbury.com/us/series/encyclopedia-of-popular-music-of-the-world/)